s2seweis/upload-retrieve-images/client/README.md

 3. Should fix that the imageFile hook get an empty initial state

 ### Problem: The initial state of the useState Hook not wait for the parameter passed down
+- useState async behaviour, made it difficult to get the correct initial state, the updates are not refelected immediately